-Mark wall for flue outlet then core drill to give a 0 to 3 degree slope down towards the boiler.
-120mm for all models.
-(The following is based on the flue tube being supplied with the straight and elbow connectors being pre-assembled, the one NOT required to be cut off during installation.)
+1. Mark wall for flue outlet then core drill to give a 0 to 3 degree slope down towards the boiler.

+100mm for the 30 & 40 120mm for the 50 & 70.

+(The following is based on the flue tube being supplied with the straight and elbow connectors being pre-assembled, the one NOT required being cut off during installation.)